 In the later literature it was called also the "closing festival" (Haggai 2:4).
 It is called, too, the "closing season of the Passover" to distinguish it from the seventh day of Passover and from the closing day of the Feast of Tabernacles, i.e., the end of the fruit harvest (Leviticus 23:36, Numbers 29:35, and Deuteronomy 16:8).

 Feast of Weeks and the harvest

 In Palestine, the grain harvest lasted seven weeks and was a season of gladness (Deuteronomy 16:9).
 It began with the harvesting of the barley during the Passover and ended with the harvesting of the wheat at Pentecost, the wheat being the last cereal to ripen.
 Pentecost was thus the concluding festival of the grain harvest, just as the eighth day of Tabernacles was the concluding festival of the fruit harvest.

 However, there is a regularly appointed first-fruit offering which the whole community must bring.
-It consists of two first-fruit loaves ("leḥem ha-bikkurim") of new meal, of two-tenths of an ephah, baked with leaven.
+It consists of two first-fruit loaves ("lemme hari-kari") of new meal, of two-tenths of an hyphae, baked with leaven.
 The loaves were to be waved; hence the name "wave-loaves".
 Furthermore, various animal sacrifices were enjoined, and no work was permitted.
-In Numumbers 27:26-31, the main pentecostal offering is one of new meal.
+In Numbers 27:26-31, the main Pentecostal offering is one of new meal.
 There is also a list of grain and animal offerings differing somewhat from that in Leviticus 23:15-22.
 These offerings are to be made in addition to the fixed daily offering.